977 South Coast Hwy.

 What can make or break a good vacation?
 Food!

 Laguna Beach is quickly becoming known for its diverse selection of outstanding places to eat.
 Fresh ingredients, creative menus, and a draw to organic and healthy options drive the eateries of Laguna Beach to provide delicious food.
 Both locals and tourists flock to these places and enjoy beautiful ocean views as a bonus.
 When traveling with kids, it’s important to know whether a restaurant is a good fit for eating with children.
 Here are some tried and tested options that make dining a pleasant experience with kids.

-Step back in time and enjoy a fun dining experience on red chairs at both Ruby’s and Johnny Rockets.
+Step back in time and enjoy a fun dining experience on red chairs at Ruby’s Autodiner.
 Kids will love seeing the classic cars on display at Ruby’s.
-Save your pennies for the penny gumball machine at Ruby’s and your nickels for the table-top jukeboxes at Johnny Rockets.
-Hamburgers and shakes are the top ticket items at these '50s style restaurants and the prices are beneficial.
-Each restaurant is in a prime location with Johnny Rockets directly across the street from Main Beach in downtown Laguna Beach and Ruby’s near to Treasure Island Park and beach access to a sea arch.
+Save your pennies for the penny gumball machine!
+Hamburgers and shakes are the top ticket items at this '50s style restaurant and the prices are beneficial.
+This restaurant is in a prime location with Ruby’s just a short walk away from Treasure Island Park and beach access to a sea arch.

 A light and flaky crust encloses delicious meat and cheese fillings that are perfect to eat at the beach.
 Stop in to this little shop located on PCH between Thalia and Anita St. to pick up some fresh made empanadas and head down to explore the rocks and coves of South Laguna.
 Kids may love the 3 cheese or the prosciutto empanada filled with ham and cheese, but all the options are delicious.
 A quinoa or greek salad is the perfect combination to make for a delicious meal.